 Incremental Materialized View: How to Keep Derived State Fresh in Real Time

 Standard materialized views recompute everything on a schedule.
-Incremental materialized views apply only the delta — continuously, as data changes.
-Here's how they work across Postgres, ClickHouse, Databricks, and streaming databases, what each approach can and can't do, and where they all hit the same structural limit.
+Incremental materialized views apply only the delta — bounding refresh cost to what actually changed.
+Here's how they work across Postgres, ClickHouse, Databricks, streaming databases, and Tacnode, what each approach can and can't do, and where they all hit the same structural limit.

 TL;DR: Standard materialized views recompute everything on a schedule — fine for dashboards, dangerous for decisions.
-Views that support incremental refresh apply only the change, continuously.
+Views that support incremental refresh bound the refresh cost to what actually changed.
 Postgres doesn't support incremental refresh natively (pg_ivm is experimental).
 ClickHouse has two flavors with different consistency tradeoffs.
-Databricks performs incremental refresh on batch cadences over delta tables.
+Databricks and BigQuery do incremental refresh on batch cadences over delta tables.
 Streaming databases (Materialize, RisingWave) do true continuous maintenance.
-All of them solve the preparation gap — keeping derived state fresh.
-None of them solve the retrieval gap — serving that fresh derived state alongside raw state in one consistent snapshot under concurrent load.
+Tacnode does Postgres-compatible incremental refresh at row-level granularity with the full PostgreSQL query surface and every DML operation propagating incrementally.
+They all close the preparation gap.
+Only a context lake also closes the retrieval gap — serving fresh derived state alongside raw state in one consistent snapshot under concurrent load.

 You define a materialized view — a velocity counter, a rolling balance, an exposure aggregate — and everything works.
 Then load increases.
 Transactions arrive concurrently.
 Your `REFRESH MATERIALIZED VIEW` runs every five minutes, and in those five minutes, a fraud check reads a velocity counter that's three transactions behind.
 The fraud passes.
 The funds move.
 By the time the view refreshes, the window has closed.